 Two Gogertys and a Stark

 When Uhlman decided to run for governor in 1976, he tapped Gogerty to run his campaign.
-The primary was a close, three-person race, and Dixy Lee Ray (1914-1994) edged out Uhlman and environmentalist Marvin Durning (1929-2013), then went on to defeat Republican John Spellman (b.
-1926).
+The primary was a close, three-person race, and Dixy Lee Ray (1914-1994) edged out Uhlman and environmentalist Marvin Durning (1929-2013), then went on to defeat Republican John Spellman (1926-2018).
 With that election over, Gogerty and another Uhlman alum, former city budget director Don Stark, launched Gogerty & Stark.
 Bob's second wife, Donna Gogerty, was also was a partner in the firm.